Trip Logistics

 Airports and Arrival Strategy

-• If landing late, consider an overnight stay before long intercity transfers.
+• If landing late, consider an overnight stay near the airport or in the Naujamiestis/Old Town area before long intercity transfers to Kaunas or Klaipėda.

-• For multi-city routes, open-jaw flight planning can reduce backtracking.
+• For multi-city routes (e.g. in via VNO, out via KUN), open-jaw flight planning can reduce backtracking.

 Intercity Transport

-• Keep transfer buffers when connecting to ferries or event start times.
+• Keep at least a 60–90 minute transfer buffer when connecting to the Klaipėda–Smiltynė ferry or to fixed event start times.

 Getting Around Cities